RallyTools/RallyRestToolkitForPython/doc/source/overview.rst

 The second characteristic is that the Rally REST API for some queries and results returns not a scalar value but a reference to yet another entity in the Rally system.
 A Project or a Release are good examples of these.
-Say your query specified the retrieval of some UserStories, and you listed the Project as a field to return with these results.
+Say your query specified the retrieval of some Stories, and you listed the Project as a field to return with these results.
 From an end-user perspective, seeing the project name as opposed to an URL with an ObjectID value would be far more intuitive.

 The Python toolkit for the Rally REST API offers this sort of intuitive behavior by "chasing" the URL to obtain the more human friendly and intuitive information for display.
-This sort of behavior is also present in so-called "lazy-evaluation" of entity attributes that may be containers as well as references.
+This sort of behavior is also present in so-called "lazy-evaluation" of entity attributes that may be containers (collections) as well as references.
 The scriptwriter merely has to refer to the attribute with the dot ('.') notation and **pyral** takes care of the communication with the Rally server to obtain the value.
 There are two significant advantages to this, one being lightening the load on the server with the reduction of data returned and the other being easy and intuitive attribute access syntax.